Charter of the Blood Products Advisory Committee

 Unless renewed by appropriate action the Blood Products Advisory Committee will terminate two years from the date the charter is filed.

 The Committee shall consist of a core of seventeen voting members including the Chair.
 Members and the Chair are selected by the Commissioner or designee from among authorities knowledgeable in the fields of clinical and administrative medicine, hematology, immunology, blood banking, surgery, internal medicine, biochemistry, engineering, biological and physical sciences, biotechnology, computer technology, statistics, epidemiology, sociology/ethics, and other related professions.
 Members will be invited to serve for overlapping terms of up to four years.
-Almost all non-Federal members of this committee serve as Special Government Employees.
-Federal members will be appointed as Regular Government Employees or Ex-Officios.
-The core of voting members may include one technically qualified member, selected by the Commissioner or designee, who is identified with consumer interests and is recommended by either a consortium of consumer oriented organizations or other interested persons.
+Non-Federal members of this committee will serve as Special Government Employees, representatives, or Ex-Officio members.
+Federal members will serve as Regular Government Employees or Ex-Officios.
+The core of voting members may include one technically qualified member, selected by the Commissioner or designee, who is identified with consumer interests and is recommended by either a consortium of consumer-oriented organizations or other interested persons.
 In addition to the voting members, the Committee may include one non-voting representative member who is identified with industry interests.
 There may also be an alternate industry representative.